 Prost was Formula One World Champion on four occasions; in 1985 and 1986, again in 1989 and finally in 1993.
 He was also runner-up in another four years; 1983, 1984, 1988 and 1990.
 In three of those four years, he was denied the title at the final race of the year.
 In the fourth (1988), he actually scored the most points but was beaten by Senna, who won more races.

 Alain Prost was blisteringly fast when he needed to be, but never overstepped the mark.
 Again, the contrast with Ayrton Senna was fascinating.
 Senna was constantly on the very edge of the car’s performance limit, and frequently crossed the line into an accident or altercation with other drivers.
 Prost was always a millimetre inside that same limit, ensuring maximum performance without compromising safety or reliability.
 In a Formula One career spanning thirteen seasons, it is difficult to remember him ever making a serious mistake on the track.

-A look at Alain Prost’s team-mates throughout his career further highlights his achievements:
+A look at Alain Prost’s team-mates throughout his career – all of whom he beat during their time together – further highlights his achievements:

 Alain Prost’s F1 team-mates

 1984 & 1985 – Niki Lauda (World Champion 1975, 1977, 1984)

 1987 – Stefan Johannson